 At Mazars we don’t have a “one size fits all” approach to benefits.
 We want you to be able to choose benefits that you want, rather than have all benefits chosen for you.

 “my” is a scheme that you manage through a personalised online system.
-Benefits are organised into five categories: my family, my finance & security, my leisure & lifestyle, my health & wellbeing and my charitable giving.
+Benefits are organised into five categories: my family, my finance and security, my leisure and lifestyle, my health and wellbeing and my charitable giving.

 We are an internationally integrated, transparent and independent organisation specialising in audit, tax, and advisory services.
 Mazars has a global presence in 77 countries with over 17,000 professionals.
 In the UK, we operate from 20 offices with over 1,600 professionals.

 The more we grow as individuals; the more Mazars grows.

 Mazars is all about people – we believe that each individual makes a difference to the Mazars culture.
 As an international firm with strong European roots, we are a melting pot of different cultures and disciplines.
 Diversity is one of our main strengths.

 Our firm has thrived because of the quality of our individuals – the work we do makes a long-term difference to our clients’ successes and goals.
 With a global network of offices, we continue to encourage our people to express themselves openly – to add their individual talents and opinions to the Mazars mosaic.

 We all work within a culture of high support and high challenge at Mazars.
 We are not afraid to take on new and greater responsibilities.
 But we do this through encouragement – not pressure and competition.

 We are looking for people who bring something special to the firm and who also have some distinctive qualities.
 We want driven people who think creatively about their work, embrace challenges and can resolve complex problems.

 - Demonstrates strong analytical and research skills